 « To understand and make oneself understood »

-In 1931, the first edition of the "Road Dictionary" was published in six languages (Danish, English, French, German, Italian, and Spanish).
+In 1931, the first edition of the "Technical Dictionary of Road Terms" was published in six languages: Danish, English, French, German, Italian, and Spanish.
 The World Road Association has continued working on terminology ever since.
-In 2007, the eight edition was released in five languages (English, French, German, Portuguese, and Spanish).
+In 2007, the eighth - and last hard-copy - edition was released in five languages: English, French, German, Portuguese, and Spanish.

 Responsibility of the Committee on Terminology

 The Committee on Terminology is reponsible for updating and upgrading this Road Dictionary,with inputs from the experts in the Technical Committees and with the help of National Committees and member countries for translations into other languages than English and French.